-For me, a summer interrailing in Europe was the kick start to my travel addiction.
+For me, a summer inter-railing Europe was the kick start to my travel addiction.
 I’d always dreamt about traveling the world and just after graduating from university I found that I could extend my student overdraft by £1000 and spontaneously started thinking about a trip before the real world beckoned!

 This was the extent of my planning before I asked for an interrail pass for my birthday, bought a backpack and Lonely Planet Europe on a Shoestring guide and, with a uni friend, booked a one way flight to Barcelona for the adventure to begin!

 Interrailing Europe: From Barcelona to Berlin

-In a whirlwind of sun and sangria, churches, castles, Colosseums and old cobbled streets we visited 13 countries in 6 weeks that amazing summer.
+In a whirlwind of sun and sangria, churches, castles, Colosseums and old cobbled streets we visited 13 countries in 6 weeks that amazing summer interrailing Europe!

 We found a cheap flight on Skyscanner and jetted off to start our adventure in Barcelona.
-This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi’s park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
-Plus, Barcelona is still pretty good value compared to the other main European capitals.
+This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi’s Park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
+Plus, Barcelona is still pretty good value compared to the other popular European destinations.

 I was captivated by Venice’s unique and romantic waterways and the beautiful medieval buildings, churches and art, Florence’s art scene was also fascinating and we took a brief stop to check out the leaning tower of Pisa before soaking up the history of the Colosseum and the forum in the eternal city of Rome.